 I arrived to Jerusalem with eyes wide open with excitement for my first visit to a country I had only heard so much about.

-The city itself is very segregated, divided up into 4 quarters (Muslim, Jewish, Christian, and Armenian) and I was curious about how this influenced the feel of the city.
+The city itself is very segregated which is uncomfortable and seemingly normalized by everyone I met.
+It’s divided up into 4 quarters (Muslim, Jewish, Christian, and Armenian) and I was curious about how this influenced the feel of the city.
 Would it be unpleasant at times?
-Would it feel dangerous navigating any one area as a foreigner?
+Would it feel dangerous to navigate any one area as a foreigner?

 Food Tour

 I have always found that the best way to get to know a culture, a country, it’s through its food.
-Which is why it is the first tour I signed up for, and I did so using an app called BiteMojo.
-It’s a new service, now available in Jerusalem, Tel Aviv, and Berlin (with more cities coming soon) offering a series of different food experiences, all self-guided, to get you into some of the city’s best food and drinking spots, some off-the-beaten path.
-With this app (I signed up for the Food Tour between East and West Jerusalem), I got to walk all around Old Jerusalem, and experience different spots, some very trendy, others a bit more casual.
-The bites were so delicious and filling, and some of the spots I got to connect with locals and talk about travel and their interests, and even their favorite bites in town.
-I absolutely loved this app for the opportunity it offered in connecting with locals and in helping me to experience the diverse tastes and sites throughout Jerusalem.
+This is why it is the first tour I signed up for, and I did so using an app called BiteMojo.
+It’s a new service, now available in Jerusalem, Tel Aviv, and Berlin (with more cities coming soon) offering a series of different food experiences, all self-guided, to get you into some of the city’s best food and drinking spots, some off-the-beaten-path.
+With this app (I signed up for the Food Tour between East and West Jerusalem), I got to walk all around Old Jerusalem and experience different spots, some very trendy, others a bit more casual.
+The bites were so delicious and filling and in some of the spots I got to connect with locals and talk about travel, their interests, and even their favorite bites in town.
+I loved this app for the opportunity it offered to connect with locals and for helping me to experience the diverse tastes and sites throughout Jerusalem.
 The app isn’t just about food.
 There were a few cultural stops as well highlighted along the way.
 I highly recommend it.
 Just remember to wear comfortable shoes and go hungry.
 Because it is self-guided, you can go at your own pace with the help of the app’s map.

 Treats from El’Am’In Bakery.